You can install the application either via the setup wizard or silently via a command line with parameters.

 Server port: Enter the MyQ server's port.
 By default, it is 8090 for a secure (SSL) connection.

-Automatically switch between multiple servers: Check the box if you wish MyQ Desktop Client to automatically switch between multiple servers on an IP subnet.
+Get server address from CSV file: Select this if you wish MDC to automatically switch between multiple servers on an IP subnet.
 This is done by uploading a CSV file with the required information, by adding the exact path to the file in the CSV file path field, or by clicking ... and browsing for the file.
-In case the configuration for the current subnet does not match or something is incorrect on the file or it can't be opened, SPS will use the configuration for the connection from the registry, set during the installation.
+In case the configuration for the current subnet does not match or something is incorrect on the file or it can't be opened, MDC will go to the disconnected state.
 The CSV file's headers should be subnet, serveraddress, serverport, and lprport, as seen on the image below.

 Click Next once done.
 The User Authentication window opens.

-Select one of the authentication methods and print job security and click Next:
+Select one of the authentication methods and click Next:

 Windows single sign-on: With this option selected, the job sender is identified as the OS user account, where the jobs are sent from.